zovoilis-lab/Flye/docs/USAGE.md

 Examples
 --------

-You can try ABruijn assembly on these ready-to-use datasets:
+You can try Flye assembly on these ready-to-use datasets:

 ### E. coli P6-C4 PacBio data